 She is all about community, creativity and bringing people together, often with the help of a lovely meal.
 She has fed people around the world at retreats and festivals as well as working with various community, art and permaculture projects near and far.

-TOMBOLO 19 will take place at various sites of the tombolo headland at Brow Head, Mizen Peninsula, West Cork.
+TOMBOLO 19 took place at various sites of the tombolo headland at Brow Head, Mizen Peninsula, West Cork.

 Fastest Route via Dunmanway - https://goo.gl/maps/w3v18B1W4gn